rajeshchalla10/House_Price_Predictor/README.md

-# Housing Price Prediction Application
+# Housing Price Predictor Application
 ## Introduction

 This application predicts housing prices in Bengaluru using a Ridge Regression model.
 It is built using Python, Flask, and scikit-learn.
 The model is trained on the Bengaluru Housing dataset, which contains various features related to houses like location, area, number of bedrooms, etc.